kappelmann/e-unification-isabelle/README.md

 Requirements:
 1. The Isabelle development version
 2. The AFP development version
 3. This [Isabelle/ML logging framework](https://github.com/kappelmann/logger-isabelle)

-## Open Tasks
+## Future Tasks

-0. Add higher-order unifier E-unification and matching
+1. Add higher-order unifier E-unification and matching
-1. use more efficient data structures
+2. use more efficient data structures
-2. build erule and drule tactics
+3. build erule and drule tactics
+4. tests:
+    - adapt test to work for open terms
-3. tests for unification hints: check if order of premises = order of solver
+    - for unification hints: check if order of premises = order of solver